chipzx92/DataEngineeringI320/docs/presentations/Superset/index.md

 ![Save Chart Dialog](./images/save_chart_dialog.png)

-Enter "Test Dashboard" in the _Add To Dashboard_ field and then click the `SAVE & GO TO DASHBOARD` button in the bottom row of buttons.
+Using your own EID enter `<EID> Test Dashboard` in the _Add To Dashboard_ field and then click the `SAVE & GO TO DASHBOARD` button in the bottom row of buttons.
+If you get an error that it already exists check that you changed `<EID>` to be your own EID.

 ![Create New Dashboard](./images/create_new_dashboard.png)